Southwest Burgers with Pepper Jack Cheese and Avocado Salsa

 - freshly ground black pepper

-- Allow ground beef to rest at room temperature for 45 minutes to an hour.
+- Allow the ground beef to rest at room temperature for 45 minutes to 1 hour before grilling.

-- Prepare the Avocado Salsa: Combine the tomatoes, red onion, jalapeno, lime juice, and salt.
-Gently stir in avocado chunks and cilantro.
-Set aside while you prepare the burgers.
+- Prepare the Avocado Salsa: Combine the tomatoes, red onion, jalapeño, lime juice, avocado chunks, cilantro, salt, and pepper.
+Season to taste.

-- Prepare the Southwest Burgers: In a large bowl, combine the ground beef, jalapeno hot sauce, cumin, oregano, garlic powder, coriander, chili powder, and sweet paprika.
-Mix gently with your hands—but do not over mix.
-Form the ground beef mixture into 6-ounce burger patties (roughly ¾-inch thick).
-Heat a large cast iron grill pan (over medium-high heat, and grease lightly with cooking spray.
-Cook the burgers on each side until charred, roughly 4-5 minutes per side (or until the internal temperature reaches roughly 150 degrees Fahrenheit).
-Top each burger with 1 ounce of pepper jack cheese, tent pan with foil (or close grill top), and cook until the cheese has just melted.
-Remove and allow the burgers for rest for several minutes.
-Meanwhile, grill or toast buns lightly, if desired (spray grill pan lightly with oil, if grilling).
+- Prepare the Southwest Burgers: In a large bowl, combine the ground beef, jalapeño hot sauce, cumin, oregano, garlic powder, coriander, chili powder, and sweet paprika.
+Mix gently with your hands, but do not over mix.
+Form into 6-ounce burger patties (roughly ¾-inch thick).
+Heat an outdoor gas grill or large cast iron grill pan over medium-high heat, and grease lightly with cooking spray.
+Cook the burgers on each side until charred, roughly 4 to 5 minutes per side or until the internal temperature reaches roughly 150°F (65°C).
+Top each burger with 1 ounce of pepper jack cheese, close grill top (or tent pan with foil) and cook until the cheese has just melted.
+Remove and allow the burgers for rest for about 5 minutes.
+Meanwhile, grill or toast buns lightly, if desired.

 Compensation for this post was provided by Cobblestone Bread Co. via AOL Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Cobblestone Bread Co. or AOL.